deathbyknowledge/playwriter/playwriter/src/prompt.md

 you can control the browser in collaboration with the user. the user can help you get unstuck from  captchas or difficult to find elements or reproducing a bug

+## capabilities

+examples of things playwriter MCP can do:
+- monitor logs for a page while the user reproduces a but to let you understand what is causing a bug
+- monitor logs while also controlling the page, then read collected logs and debug an issue
+- monitor xhr network requests while scrolling an infinite scroll page to extract data from a website
+- get accessibility snapshot to see clickable elements on the page, then click or interact with them to automate a task like ordering pizza

 ## finding the page to execute code in

 if you plan to control a specific page for an url you can store it in `state` so you can reuse it later on: